bernatsampera/transforma/README.md

 - 🧩 **Customizable transforms** with plain JavaScript
 - 🔍 **Smart file tracking** to avoid duplicate processing
 - 📊 **Standard folder structure** for all your data projects
+- ⚙️ **Module compatibility** with both CommonJS and ES Modules projects

 ## 📦 Installation